OC-Kai/Regex-Tutorial/Regex.md

 Inside brackets are the characters that need to match.
 You can also use hyphens to define a set of characters within the brackets.
 In the above expression, [\da-z\.-] matches all letters A-Z, as well as periods and hyphens.

 # Character Classes:
-Character classes are the sets of characters enclosed within brackets.
+Character classes are the sets of characters enclosed within brackets that can represent a wide variety of characters.
 For example, [a-z] is a character class representing all letters from A-Z. They can also be negated by putting '^' at the beginning of the bracket, such as [^a-z] (This will tell the expression to not include any character that is a-z.)
 Another example in the above expression is '\d', which is equal to /[0-9]/, and \w is equal to [A-Za-z0-9_].

 # The OR Operator: